batulhs/AI-2048-game/README.md

 - Classic 2048 gameplay with smooth animations.
 - Manual play using arrow keys.
-- Tile merging: Combine tiles with the same number to double their value.
 - Score tracking: Each merge adds points to your score.
 - Game over detection: The game ends when no moves are possible.
 - 4x4 grid layout with visually distinct tiles.